Critical and Creative Practices

 By offering programs and courses related to the theory and practice of cultural production that are tied to using creativity to pose complex questions about the world, students have interdisciplinary opportunities that focus on:

 - Skills in understanding the theories and histories associated with a range of disciplines

 - Skills in the “hands on” creative and research practice of a variety of disciplines

-- Skills in connecting one’s own creative and research practices with the histories and theories of those practices, and in creating connections between one’s own work and the broader world [link to Artist’s lecture series]
+- Skills in connecting one’s own creative and research practices with the histories and theories of those practices, and in creating connections between one’s own work and the broader world, such as Evergreen's Art Lecture Series

 - Student-centered learning, which includes attention to issues of power and privilege;

 - Experiential learning, which includes involving students in our own scholarly and artistic work—for us, theory and practice are equal tools in a thinking person's intellectual tool box, and should be presented as such;